-The agency fund is custodial in nature and does not present results of operations or have a measurement focus.
+The Agency Fund is custodial in nature and does not present results of operations or have a measurement focus.
 Agency funds are accounted for using the accrual basis of accounting.
-This fund is used to account for assets that the District holds for others in an agency capacity (primarily internal activity accounts).
+This fund is used to account for assets that the District holds for others in an agency capacity (primarily student activities).